gt-ospo/oss-training/notebook-lessons/oss-module-7-oss-tips.md

 ### Start OSS Project with the following steps:

+* Use [git](https://swcarpentry.github.io/git-novice/) to maintain the project's history
 * Start every project with at least a `README.md`, which includes project description & quickstart guide
 * Use syntax hightlighting in documentation
 * Add `CONTRIBUTING.md` in the `.github` folder of your project root direcotry, which succinctly communicates the maintainer's guidelines, examples such as [puppet project's contributor guide](https://github.com/puppetlabs/.github/blob/main/CONTRIBUTING.md)